jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 taught about in statistics courses across the country.
 The [problem has even been covered in the movie 21][9].

-This is the sort of debate I'm talking about.
-Debates about non-intuitive probability problems.

-I once gave the problem to my family.
-When I shared with them the correct answer they refused to accept it.
-We argued over it for hours before I managed to convince them that I was right.
-The thing is, there are more disagreements than just this one.
 People get probability wrong *all the time*; This is just a famous example.

 Sports fans believe that hot streaks are a real thing.
 They might be angry with a coach for not putting the game in the hands of a hot player.
 Studies